 So What is Turbulence?

-Turbulence is something which only happens when the plane is passing through a patch of air which is considered to be unstable.
+Turbulence happens when the plane is passing through a patch of air which is considered to be unstable.
 There are quite a few different reasons why this might be the case.
-First of all, you have to think that strong winds can make a plane more difficult to manoeuvre and control.
+First of all, strong winds can make a plane more difficult to manoeuvre and control.
 Not necessarily in such a way that is dangerous, but instead that turbulence can be a common side-effect.

 In other instances, it’s got a lot to do with the heat in the air.
 When particles are exposed to heat, they begin to move with more energy and thus can become very prone to shaking and chaotic movements.
 This can be considered unstable air and can affect how the plane climbs in altitude and the way you travel.

-You’ll be pleased to know that turbulence, while considered to be a very upsetting experience, is not a dangerous situation to be in.
-Even though predicting turbulence is deemed to be a very exact science which is prone to errors, it’s just a simple case of avoiding what you can and dealing with whatever you find.
-The chances of turbulence being anything more than just a momentary distraction is very slim, so you don’t have to worry as much as you might have thought.
+You’ll be pleased to know that turbulence, while considered worrying at times, is not a dangerous situation to be in.
+Even though predicting turbulence is deemed to be an exact science , it’s just a simple case of avoiding what you can and dealing with whatever you find.
+The chances of turbulence being anything more than just a momentary distraction is very slim, so there’s no need to worry.
 What you need to try and remember when flying in a private jet is that the aircraft is made to withstand pressure, force and a lot of physical damage while still operating.
-The chances of it being damaged mid-flight by something as familiar as turbulence is highly illogical and exceptionally remote.
-It’s important to try and remember that the crew are trained to make sure you’re safe, and so they’ve taken every precaution for every possible situation.

-All in all, turbulence is just another irritating thing that we have to deal with, but it is by no means a threat to your life.
-What you will find is that your ride might be a bit bumpy for a few seconds, but then it will pass.
+Turbulence is just part of the air travel journey and a common occurance.
 You can rest easy knowing that unstable air is not a serious concern, and is experienced by pilots all the time without any issues at all.